 When you look in the mirror, do you notice that your teeth look longer than they used to?
-Or do you notice more sensitivity in your teeth where they meet your gums?
+Or more sensitivity in your teeth where they meet your gums?
 If so, you may have receding gums.
-This issue can not only affect the appearance of your smile, but also the health of your mouth, so it is important to talk to a dentist about the condition.
-At Lepore Comprehensive Dentistry in Dunedin, FL, Dr. Ryan Lepore offers a variety of treatment options, depending on the cause and severity of your gum recession.
+This issue affects not only your smile’s appearance but also your mouth’s health, so it is essential to talk to a dentist about the condition.
+At Lepore Comprehensive Dentistry in Dunedin, Florida, Drs.
+Ryan Lepore and Erin Dougherty offer a variety of treatment options depending on the cause and severity of your gum recession.

 Causes of receding gums

 A common misperception is that receding gums are exclusively caused by gum disease or old age.
 While periodontal disease is, in fact, a leading cause of gum recession, the condition can also be caused by several other factors, such as: